 - The introductory material to our group members' theses

-For more information on our current research, see our projects page.
+For more information on our current research, see the page detailing our research areas.

 December 10 - Conjugated Polymers are known to be semiconductors and metals.
 Now, Xavier Crispin and colleagues in the Laboratory of Organic Electronics report in Nature Materials on the discovery that these materials can also be semimetals.
 More information regarding Semimetallic Polymers.

 Visit from Korea Institute of Science and Technology

 November 11 we welcome Dr. Tae-Wook Kim as an visiting researcher from Korea Institute of Science and Technology.
 His work will be focused on memory devices.

 Visit from Institute de Ciència de Materials de Barcelona